Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/laplacian_deform.rst

              Repeat: 10.

 Anchors Vertex Group
-   A vertex group name, to define the group of vertices that the user will use to transform the model.
+   The group of vertices that the user will use to transform the model.
-   The weight of each vertex does not affect the behavior of the modifier;
-   the method only takes into account vertices with weight greater than 0.
+   The weight of each vertex does not affect the behavior of the modifier, the method only takes into account vertices with weight greater than 0.

 Bind
-   The *Bind* button is what tells the Laplacian Deform Modifier to actually capture the geometry details of the object, so that altering the anchor vertices actually alters the shape of the deformed object.
+   The *Bind* button is what tells the *Laplacian Deform* modifier to actually capture the geometry details of the object, so that altering the anchor vertices actually alters the shape of the deformed object.

 Unbind
-   After binding the modifier, you may later decide to make changes to the Anchor Vertex Group.
+   After binding the modifier, you may later decide to make changes to the *Anchors Vertex Group*.
-   To do so you will first need to *Unbind* the modifier before binding again.
+   To do so you will first need to *Unbind* the modifier before binding it again.

 Error Messages
 ==============

 Vertex group *group_name* is not valid
-   This message is displayed when a user deletes a Vertex Group or when the user changes the name of the Vertex Group.
+   This message is displayed when a user deletes the vertex group or changes its the name.
 Vertices changed from X to Y
    This message is displayed when a user adds or deletes vertices to/from the mesh.
 Edges changed from X to Y